 Prefer print-friendliness.

-.
-Avoid drawing content with Javascript: it shouldn’t take PhantomJS to produce a PDF.
+Avoid drawing content with Javascript: it shouldn’t take PhantomJS to

 Prefer semantic markup.